 Myth #2: Crate training is cruel

-Most people believe that their dog needs an open space and don't like small spaces like crates.
-I can see you why might think that because crates look like prison.
-But crate training actually provides your dog with a sense of security and act as a den for your dog.
+Most people believe that their dog needs open space and don't like small areas like a cage.
+I can see why you might think that because crates look like a prison.
+But crate training provides a dog with a sense of security and act as a den for the dog.

 Myth #3: Dog & cats can’t be friends

-They can be friends but it’s certainly hard to make them to get along.
-To make them get along, separate your cat and dog area and introduce them slowly.
+They can be friends, but it’s certainly hard to make them get along.
+To make them get together, separate your cat and dog area, and introduce them slowly.
 Give them equal love and don’t play favorites.
 Your best bet would be to get a puppy and kitten when they’re young so that they will grow up and get along together.

 Myth #4: Dogs are color blind

-Dogs are not color blind, I myself used to believe that dogs were color blind and could only see in black and white because of a scene in the movie “Dogs & Cats” but I was wrong.
-According to a experiment, our dogs can distinguish yellow and blue.
+Dogs are not color blind, I also used to believe that dogs were color blind and could only see in black and white because of a scene in the movie “Dogs & Cats,” but I was wrong.
+According to an experiment, our dogs can distinguish yellow and blue.

 Myth #5: Old dogs can’t learn new tricks